 A Small but Stable Country

-Costa Rica has a GDP of $71 billion, making it the 77th most powerful economy globally and the 10th most influential in Latin America.
+The country Costa Rica has a GDP of $71 billion, making it the 77th most powerful economy globally and the 10th most influential in Latin America.
 Considering it has a relatively small population, this is a fairly impressive position.
 When you adjust the GDP scores to take population into account, Costa Rica moves up to 75th place and sits just above the global average.
 This means that the country’s development is spread fairly evenly across the population, and that – for the most part – certain regions or sectors of the population have not been left behind.
-Despite this, around 25% of the population live on or below the poverty line.
+Despite this, around 25 percent of the population live on or below the poverty line.

 Like the rest of Latin America, Costa Rica started off as a Spanish colony, and its function was to produce goods to enrich the Spanish monarchy.
 The country was a backwater during the colonial period, however, and it was largely passed over by the Spanish in their search for gold.
-The result was a tiny economy with most inhabitants practicing small-scale farming.
+The result was a tiny economy with most inhabitants practicing small-scale farming and trade in agricultural products.
 The surrounding countries had made huge fortunes by focusing on cash crops such as sugar or tobacco, and after independence, the government decided that Costa Rica economics needed an update.
 They settled on coffee and sure enough, exporting the drink led to economic growth and a steady stream of money flowing in.
 This was supplemented by the growth of banana plantations on the Caribbean coast.

 Exporting cash crops benefit many countries in the Latin American region, and it became the bedrock of most of their economies.
 The practice was a double-edged sword, however, and it left them dangerously reliant on their product of choice.
 This economic model had two main problems.
 Firstly, when the global value of the product dropped, the country would experience a sudden and dramatic drop in income.
 The second problem was that often, more developed countries would buy the raw products, process them into finished goods, and then sell them back to Latin American countries at a higher price.